xmartlabs/PagerTabStripView/README.md

             .

 		}
-        .pagerTabStripViewStyle(.scrollableBarButton(indicatorBarColor: .blue, tabItemSpacing: 15, tabItemHeight: 50))
+        .pagerTabStripViewStyle(.scrollableBarButton(tabItemSpacing: 15,
+						     tabItemHeight: 50,
+	    					     indicatorView: {
+            						Rectangle().fill(.blue).cornerRadius(5)
+            					     }))
 	}
 }
 ```

-In this example, we add some settings like the tab bar height, indicator bar color and tab item spaces.
+In this example, we add some settings like the tab bar height, indicator view and tab item spaces.
 Let's watch how it looks!

 <div style="text-align:center">
     <img src="Example/Media/scrollableStyleExample.gif">